 To view a full list of requirements and application steps, view the Apply for Co-op page.

 Securing a co-op position is similar to a typical job search outside co-op or after graduation, where an employer selects a successful candidate from several applicants.
 With the training and support we provide, students have a high rate of success in landing co-op jobs.
 This is particularly true for those who work hard and persist, as you can expect to apply to 20-30 jobs and attend multiple interviews to obtain your first co-op position.

 Please keep this in mind when making decisions about your participation in the program and feasibility given your personal circumstances.

-*Federally funded jobs, which are unavailable to international students, are mostly posted in April and May.
+You’ll need to be strategic about when you apply, particularly for summer positions.
+Federally funded jobs, which are unavailable to international students, are mostly posted in April and May.

 Plan to apply to as many jobs as you can from January through March to take advantage of a greater proportion of positions open to you.

 Summer 2022 Job Postings by Month

 A diverse range of employers hire international students.
 Here is a small sample of the kinds of employers you can expect.